MatiM36/ContextClickUnityTool/readme.md

 ## Getting Started

-Just import the package ContextClickTool v1.0 into your project and you're ready to go
+Just import the latest ContextClickTool package into your project and you're ready to go

 ### How to use